 Lumbar Extension Stretch

-What muscles does the lumbar extension stretch target?
+What muscles does the lumbar spine rocking stretch target?

 Iliopsoas flexes the hip joint.
 When the trunk is fixed, it moves the femur and when the femur is steady in position, it bends the trunk over it.

 Rectus Abdominis is another strong trunk flexor.
 It runs longitudinally, covering almost the entire anterior aspect of abdomen.

 The lower part of the Lumbar Spine as well as the joints between the sacrum and the two iliac bones are drawn backwards.